 - ‘In and Against the European: The Portuguese experience of an anti-austerity government in the EU, and its relevance to the UK’ (TNI Longread, 2020)

 - ‘Beyond the Labour Fragments’ in Mark Perryman, Corbynism from Below (Lawrence & Wishart, 2019)

 - Beyond the ‘barbed-wire labyrinth’: migrant spaces of radical democracy in Leo Panitch & Greg Albo, Beyond Market Dystopia: New Ways of Living (Socialist Register, 2020)

 - A New Politics from the Left (Polity, 2018).
 See her talking to the book.

 - 'Forging a “Social Knowledge Economy”: Transformative Collaborations between Radical Left Governments, State Workers, and Solidarity Economies' in Paul Christopher Gray: From the Streets to the State: Changing the World by Taking Power (Suny, 2018)

-Areas of expertise:
+Areas of Expertise

-Hilary has written for The Guardian, The Nation, New Statesman, Open Democracy, Carta, Il Manifesto and El Viejo Topo, as well as appearing as a commentator on the BBC. @hilarypepper
+Hilary has been honoured for her services to journalism, and is a co-editor of Red Pepper magazine..
+She has written for The Guardian, The Nation, New Statesman, openDemocracy, Jacobin (magazine), Il Manifesto, as well as appearing as a commentator on the BBC. @hilarypepper

 - Hilary Wainwright Biography (91.57 KB)